top of page

 Nest and Nuture Fairs

-Community midwives, experts in labour and delivery and baby care specialists will attend the Fairs to give information on a healthy pregnancy, a great birth experience and a fantastic start to life, healthy eating, looking after your pelvic health and keeping active during pregnancy, essential parenting skills like fitting a car seat, safe sleeping techniques and tips on breast feeding, weaning and home safety.
+Community midwives, experts in labour and delivery and baby care specialists will be there to give information on a healthy pregnancy, a great birth experience and a fantastic start to life, healthy eating, looking after your pelvic health and keeping active during pregnancy, essential parenting skills like fitting a car seat, safe sleeping techniques and tips on breast feeding, weaning and home safety.

 Award-winning